profile

 At the time of writing this, October 2024, everybody talks about AI and try to predict its implications for the way we work, specially for writers and software developers.

 I am very fond of using AI when I write code, mainly as a replacement for Google Search or Stack Overflow.
 When I need a special algorithm or an obscure framework method.
-I also use it to generate single-purpose scripts, as the returns of writing a maintainable code are very, very low.

-I use it to look for synonyms when my first code idea isn't expressively rich, too.
-But I don't use it for the code design process or to identify cohesive abstractions.
-I don't use it to write for refactor either, not only because I enjoy that process very much, but also because I have an exquisite (and subjective) taste that can't be satisfied with automatic assistant suggestions.
+I don't refactor with AI either, not only because I enjoy that process very much, but also because I have an exquisite (and subjective) taste that can't be satisfied with automatic assistant suggestions.

 In other domains, I use it as a research assistant asking questions or different opinions on a specific subject.
-Of course, always trying to pay attention to the Gell-Mann Amnesia effect, we identify the journalist (or AI in this case), can be spitting rubbish, in domains we have expertise but forget it completely in domains we don't.
+Of course, always trying to pay attention to the Gell-Mann Amnesia effect.
+We identify the journalist (or AI in this case), can be spitting rubbish, in domains we have expertise but forget it completely in domains we don't.

-However, in my writing process, my precious realm, I don't use it.
-And I am very strict to keep it that way.
 I want my writing to reflect my view, my personality, my true self.
-I want my writing to be a personal exploration of my ideas and my way to express them.
-To have my own personal experience, my path.
+I want it to be a personal exploration of my ideas and my way to express them.
+To have my own personal experience.
+My path.
 I don't want my pieces to have generic mediocre middle ground, statistical significant word relationships.

 In my sacred realms, in opposition to profane domains, I don't want to be efficient or fast.

 I want to enjoy the process as much as possible.
 I want to slow-cook my thoughts, no matter how long they take.
 I can put them on hold if I don't reach to a desired or personal satisfying conclusion, there is no rush.
-I don't sprint.
-I don't have any pressure.

 Any piece that I write, emails, tweets, articles, posts, no matter where I publish it, you can trust me it comes from my own typed keys, and digested intellectual process.